You need a “Stress Less” rather than a “Stressful” Holiday Countdown Calendar for this Christmas Season

 December 31 – (MM) New Year’s Eve – Unless you are headed out to celebrate, you might relish a night in with the family.
 If you want to make it fun for the kids and give them something to keep them busy, check out the Dating Divas website for fun New Year’s countdown bags.

-A New Year – January 2023!
+Happy New Year – January 2025!

 January 1 – (MM) New Year’s Day – Hard to believe another year is here.
 If you are a New Year’s resolutions kind of person, good luck!
 If you are not sure what you want to work on for the new year, if anything, please see “New Year, New Resolutions?“.

+Congratulations!
 You did it!

-My hat is off to you.
-I hope you enjoyed this holiday countdown.
-If you would like to join my newsletter and receive a weekly positive news update, please sign up here and receive a FREE printable on ways to recharge today.
+If you would like to join my newsletter and receive more self-care reminders for the new year, please sign up here.
 Here’s to a great New Year to come!

 Did you enjoy this post?
 If so, please share on Pinterest!